titouanlegourrierec/TodayQuakes/README.md

 ## License

-Distributed under the GNU License.
+Distributed under the MIT License.
 See [`LICENSE`](https://github.com/titouanlegourrierec/TodayQuakes/blob/main/LICENCE) for more information.

 <!----------------------------------------------------------------------->
 <p align="right">(<a href="#readme-top">back to top</a>)</p>